typealiased/mockingbird/README.md

 notEmpty()                // Matches any non-empty collection
 ```

-#### Floating Point Values
+#### Match Floating Point Values

-Mathematical operations on floating point numbers can cause unexpected behavior, so consider using `around` to
-fuzzily match floating point arguments with some tolerance.
+Mathematical operations on floating point numbers can cause unexpected behavior, so consider using `around` to fuzzily match floating point arguments with some tolerance.

 ```swift
 around(10.0, tolerance: 0.01)
 ```

+### 5. Miscellaneous

-### Excluding Files
+#### Excluding Files

 You can exclude unwanted or problematic sources from being mocked by adding a `.mockingbird-ignore` file.
-Mockingbird follows the same pattern format as [`.gitignore`](https://git-scm.com/docs/gitignore#_pattern_format)
-and scopes ignore files to their enclosing directory.
+Mockingbird follows the same pattern format as [`.gitignore`](https://git-scm.com/docs/gitignore#_pattern_format) and scopes ignore files to their enclosing directory.

+#### Using Supporting Source Files

+Supporting source files are used by the generator to resolve inherited types defined outside of your project.
+Although Mockingbird provides a preset “starter pack” for basic compatibility with common system frameworks, you will occasionally need to add your own definitions for third-party library types.
+Please see [Supporting Source Files](https://github.com/birdrides/mockingbird/wiki/Supporting-Source-Files) for more information.

 ## Mockingbird CLI